-- image (array_like) The image array. - size (int or sequence of ints, optional) The sizes of the uniform filter are given for each axis as a sequence, or as a single number, in which case the size is equal for all axes. - mode (str or sequence, optional) The mode parameter determines how the image array is extended when the filter overlaps a border.
+- image (array_like) The image array. - axis (int, optional) The axis of image along which to calculate.
+Default is -1. - mode (str or sequence, optional) The mode parameter determines how the image array is extended when the filter overlaps a border.
 By passing a sequence of modes with length equal to the number of dimensions of the image array, different modes can be specified along each axis.
 Default value is 'reflect'.
 The valid values and their behavior is as follows: